-This course is designed to introduce basic concepts of maintenance and reliability to the students, introduce various method of reliability analysis with real time problems with constraints and to ma understanding the applications of Reliability and maintenance analysis for different types of systems.
+This course is designed to introduce basic concepts of maintenance and reliability to the students, to introduce various method of reliability analysis with real time problems with constraints and to make understanding the applications of Reliability and maintenance analysis for different types of systems.

-- 1. Understand the concepts of reliability and maintainability - The students will be able to use statistical tools to characterise the reliability of an item a determine the reliability of a system, and will also understand the application of maintenan strategies in a manufacturing environment; - The students will develop ability in formulating suitable maintenance strategies to enhance syster reliability of a manufacturing system
+- 1. Understand the concepts of reliability and maintainability - 2.
+The students will be able to use statistical tools to characterise the reliability of an item and determine the reliability of a system, and will also understand the application of maintenance strategies in a manufacturing environment; - 3.
+The students will develop ability in formulating suitable maintenance strategies to enhance system reliability of a manufacturing system